M. Night Shyamalan: Pop culture

 After the release of The Happening, The Guardians Kim Newman questioned, "Can it be a kind of racism that the Indian-born, Philadelphia-raised auteur is hammered for his apparent character (or funny name) rather more than, say, Quentin Tarantino or Spike Lee?"
 The British Film Institute (BFI) also discussed the impact of racism on Shyamalan's career, pointing to frequent mispronunciations of his last name.
 By 2017, Vice said that "Shamalamadingdong" had become the "agreed-upon mockery of his name".

 BFI asked if critical attacks are the result of egotistical statements on Shyamalan's part.
 They question whether his strong statements of self-assurance coupled with the remarkable success of The Sixth Sense set up a fall from grace which was soon realized when a run of very successful films (The Sixth Sense, Unbreakable, Signs and The Village) seemingly collapsed with a string of critical failures (Lady in the Water, The Happening, The Last Airbender, and After Earth).
 In 2019, Tim Greiving of The Washington Post said that "his confidence was interpreted as arrogance by some, especially after he cast himself in Lady in the Water as a brilliant writer whose book is prophesied as a world-saver."
 Greiving continued, "Howard, who expressed pride in him for forging ahead despite his turn among critics, noted how rare it was for such a young filmmaker to write, direct and produce original material.
 He wondered whether that placed a bigger target on his back, as his reputation for doggedness was perpetuated within the industry and reinforced by critics."

+In 2026, a Malayalam movie called Mollywood Times featured its main character as an ardent fan of Shyamalan, and shows how Shyamalan's life (whose origin is tied to Kerala) influenced his film-making career.